g-ford/g-ford.github.io/src/pages/articles/2019-06-14-tip-close-all-file-in-vscode-without-saving.md

   - vscode
 layout: post
 draft: false
+description: "A quick tip for when you accidentally make changes to 100's of files in Visual Studio Code and don't want to save them."
 ---
-This is a quick tip for when you accidentally make changes to 100's of files in Visual Studio Code and don't want to save them.

 I updated my root folder because it had a typo in it.
 For some reason every time I type the word `survey` my fingers decide `survery` is what I really need.